 Choosing a commuter e-bike requires you to look at comfort.
 Who doesn’t want to feel at ease every time one rides his bike on a day-to-day basis, after all.
 Next comes the usual factors you can’t ignore like the e-bike’s riding range and motor assist – these should both be congruent to your riding and terrain requirements.

 Furthermore, commuting has to be kept as safe as possible, emphasizing the need to be more mindful of features the model includes to ensure this.
 Everything should, in turn, come together in the price and warranty.
 Remember, since this is a bike that is all about practicality, you should adopt the same principle when it comes to spending.
-Spend only for a model that will fulfill all your needs – with bonuses you will actually be using.
+Spend only on a model that will fulfill all your needs – with bonuses you will actually be using.

 |Riese & Müller Load 75 Touring HS||85 pounds (38.6 kg)||30 – 160 miles (50 – 250 km)|